-The U.S. Supreme Court has affirmed the photo ID provisions of 2011 Wisconsin Act 23.
+- Photo ID Information - The U.S. Supreme Court has affirmed the photo ID provisions of 2011 Wisconsin Act 23.
 A photo ID will be required to receive a ballot in all special and regular elections after April 7, 2015.
-To learn more about photo ID and voting, visit the Bring It to the Ballot website.

 - New Free State ID Card Policy for People without Birth Certificates - The Wisconsin Division of Motor Vehicles has a new policy to help people get a free state ID card.

 - Wisconsin Election Observer Rules (PDF)